Routes · Hapjeong, Mapo-gu

 How busy is it really?

 The Hapjeong-to-Mangwon-to-Yanghwa stretch is one of the quietest parts of the Han path even in peak season.
-Seonyudo is a working park, busier on spring and autumn weekend afternoons, but rarely crowded enough to slow a run.
+Seonyudo gets busier on spring and autumn weekend afternoons, but rarely enough to slow a run.

 -